awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 }
 ```

-### Step 2: Set Up Your Environment with Your AWS Access Credentials<a name="lambda-functions-prepare-access"></a>
+### Step 2: Set up your Environment with your AWS access credentials<a name="lambda-functions-prepare-access"></a>

 The AWS Cloud9 IDE uses the AWS Command Line Interface \(AWS CLI\) in your AWS Cloud9 development environment to interact with Lambda and other supporting AWS services\.
 Therefore, the AWS CLI in your environment needs access to your AWS access credentials\.

 Do one of the following to set up the AWS CLI in your environment:
-+ If you have an EC2 environment, AWS managed temporary credentials are already set up in your environment for the AWS CLI to use, and you can skip ahead to [Step 3: Create an Execution Role for Your Lambda Functions](#lambda-functions-prepare-role)\.
++ If you have an EC2 environment, AWS managed temporary credentials are already set up in your environment for the AWS CLI to use, and you can skip ahead to [Step 3: Create an execution role for your Lambda functions](#lambda-functions-prepare-role)\.
 AWS managed temporary credentials have permission to interact with most AWS services from your environment \(provided the AWS entity that is using the environment also has those permissions\)\.
-For more information, see [AWS managed temporary credentials](how-cloud9-with-iam.md#sec-auth-and-access-control-temporary-managed-credentials)\.
+For more information, see [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials)\.
 + If you have an EC2 environment but AWS managed temporary credentials don't meet your needs, you can attach an IAM instance profile to the Amazon EC2 instance that connects to your environment\.
 Or you can store your permanent AWS access credentials within the environment\.
-For instructions, see [Create and Use an Instance Profile to Manage Temporary Credentials](credentials.md#credentials-temporary) or [Create and Store Permanent Access Credentials in an Environment](credentials.md#credentials-permanent-create)\.
+For instructions, see [Create and use an instance profile to manage temporary credentials](credentials.md#credentials-temporary) or [Create and store permanent access credentials in an Environment](credentials.md#credentials-permanent-create)\.
 + If you have an SSH environment, you can store your permanent AWS access credentials within the environment\.
-For instructions, see [Create and Store Permanent Access Credentials in an Environment](credentials.md#credentials-permanent-create)\.
+For instructions, see [Create and store permanent access credentials in an Environment](credentials.md#credentials-permanent-create)\.

-### Step 3: Create an Execution Role for Your Lambda Functions<a name="lambda-functions-prepare-role"></a>
+### Step 3: Create an execution role for your Lambda functions<a name="lambda-functions-prepare-role"></a>

 If you want your Lambda functions to do things using AWS resources, you must specify an IAM role \(execution role\) that contains the necessary access permissions for your functions to use\.